 1 weekend per month: Oct.
 1-2, Nov.
 5-6, Dec.
 2-4, Jan.
 14-15, Feb.
 11-12, Mar.
 11-12, Apr.
 15-16, May 13-14, Jun.
 10-11Registration Form

 HOW TO REGISTER

-Pay no later than 30 days prior to the start date of your program.
-Your application deposit counts toward your tuition.
+Pay the $2,500 balance due on your Tuition Fee no later than 30 days prior to the start date.
+Your Registration Deposit counts toward your tuition.

-The $25 application fee is not refundable.
-The $500 registration fee is refundable up until 90 days prior to the start of the course (minus the $25 application fee) and is forfeited after that.
-Two weeks prior to the course beginning 60% of the full tuition is refundable.
+The $500 registration fee is refundable up until 30 days prior to the start of the course and is forfeited after that.
+Two weeks prior to the course beginning, 60% of the full tuition is refundable.
 One week prior to the course beginning there are no refunds.